samuelemaurizi/bkbn-ca/README.md

 In order to maintain the persistence of the tasks on page reload or next time you access the application, they are saved in localStorage.

-If you are going to add a task that already exists the input field will throw an error message.
+If you are about to add a task that already exists the input field will throw an error message.

 The application makes use of a few packages such as: react-material-ui for UI elements, framer-motion for animate UI elements, uuid that create a unique identifier for each task.